WtfJoke/jekyll-now/_posts/2014-3-3-Hello-World.md

 title: Welcome to my page!
 ---

-Check out [my github profile](https://github.com/wtfjoke) for some of my work.
+Check out [my github profile](https://github.com/wtfjoke) for some of my work!